iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.6/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.soc.mycolorado 1 reviews"/>
 </p>

+> It's absolutely useless.
+The image recognition tool simply does not work.
+Surely there is a better way to verify identity.<br> :date: __2021-06-11 01:07:58__

+> Won't accept my password to sign-in, and won't accept my existing password to let me change my password.
+So, it's completely useless.
+You wouldn't want to rely on this for ID.<br> :date: __2021-06-10 21:41:36__

+> Just created a new account only to get to the login page for it tell me it doesn't recognize my password or username.
+Waste of an app.<br> :date: __2021-06-10 16:08:01__

+> Created an account and can't log in plus no way to recover account.
+Trouble logging in button does nothing : (<br> :date: __2021-06-10 06:17:46__

+> My app was working just fine and I was using it constantly then about a month ago it stopped working.
+When I would log in it would go back and forth to the pingid and login screen.
+It will not properly work.
+I also sent an email about it and never received a response back.
+This app needs to work properly!<br> :date: __2021-06-09 16:32:52__

+> Can even get the app to scan my ID.
+So many other people are having the same issue. would not give any stars for the Shyte quality CO wants to make their ID's from.<br> :date: __2021-06-08 03:23:37__

 > Would be cool if it worked.
 Camera worked the first day and then never again.
 Can't verify or upload anything.
 Sweet app.
 Can I have my info back please!<br> :date: __2021-06-05 20:03:40__

 > Went to the DMV literally TODAY, and it will not authenticate me.
 Says it can't match my photo.
 I look exactly like i did 3 hours ago, hairstyle, clothes and all.
 This is absurd.<br> :date: __2021-06-04 23:46:20__